Skip to the content

 PLACEMENT & CULTIVATION

-Hardy Ageratum will attract butterflies and makes a lovely addition to any cottage garden or naturalized setting, as it is rarely eaten by animals due to its bitter taste.
-Also good for open woodland or rain gardens, it requires medium to wet soils, sandy or clay.
-Does fairly well in partial shade.
-Provide with a thin layer of compost mixed in, followed by about an inch of mulch.
-Divide every three years or so in early spring, or in autumn in zones 7 and warmer.
+Hardy ageratum will attract late-season butterflies with its ample nectar and make a lovely addition to any cottage garden or naturalized setting, as animals rarely eat it due to its bitter taste.
+Also suitable for open woodland or rain gardens, it requires medium to wet soils, either sandy or clay.
+Does pretty well in partial shade.
+Mix in a thin layer of compost, then about an inch of mulch.
+Tends to spread and create a groundcover in hospitable areas, and self-sows.

 Final Spacing: